 Kids Share Book Recommendations.
 Use Online Reading Logs, Find Books At Their Reading Level.
 Knowmia - Technology for Teaching.
 Made Simple.
 Text Complexity Collection.
 Epic! - Read Amazing Children's Books - Unlimited Library Including Flat Stanley, Scaredy Squirrel, Batman, and Many Others.
 Text Compactor: Free Online Automatic Text Summarization Tool.
 OverDrive: eBooks, audiobooks and videos for libraries · OverDrive: eBooks, audiobooks and videos for libraries.

 Phase I: Observation and imitation Silent stage (which may be combined with emotional shock).
+Phase II: Single word and phrase use Child begins to use words or phrases that are important for his/her survival in the classroom.
+Phase III: Initial understanding of grammatical rules.
 5 Key Strategies For ELL Instruction.
 English Language Learners (ELLs) face the double challenge of learning academic content as well as the language in which it is presented.